L4dno/combos_docker/README.md

 problem, but I don't know the reason and how to eliminate it.
 If you have thoughts please share them.

 A workaround for this problem is to find the line with "Gasp!
 This exception may be lost by subsequent calls." in your installation of simgrid, comment it and rebuild the library.
 In the future more normal workaround can be implemented when we first print results and then finish the simulation.

+Another problem is described in [this issue](https://github.com/simgrid/simgrid/issues/394).
+It affects the simulation significantly and isn't fixed yet.

 # Explanations of some parts:
 1. task flops: